This series of articles

-The smart thing here is that we are using a query to return the numbers for the
+The smart thing here is that we are using a query to get the last

-IN clause instead of a directly specified list.
+IN clause instead of a directly specified list of

-ORDER BY statements are used to perform sorting of the record set, you can sort by multiple fields or use many types of expressions.
+ORDER BY statement is used to perform sorting of the final record set, you can sort by multiple fields or use many types of expressions.

 - The inside of the

 INclause can be ran and understood individually.